MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/logging.md

 # Logging

-The logging capability provided by the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation can help you troubleshoot issues that users may experience with the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+The logging capability provided by the Dynamics GP web client installation can help you troubleshoot issues that users may experience with the Dynamics GP web client.
 Information about logging is divided into the following topics:

 -   [Logging overview](#logging-overview)